Moreholidays March Chocolate Covered Raisin Day

 History and Origin of Buzzards Day

-We have not definitively found the creator of Buzzards Day or why it was created.
-We suspect local Cleveland; Ohio bird watcher Robert Bordner and local historian Eunice Morton created this day (see above).
+Despite our extensive research, we have not definitively found the creator of Buzzards Day or why it was created.
+We suspect local Cleveland, Ohio bird watcher Robert Bordner and local historian Eunice Morton created this day (see above).
 However, we have not found documentation confirming it.

 More March 15 Holidays

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Moreover, in addition to Buzzards Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 March holidays are no exception.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.

 When is Learn About Butterflies Day?
 This holiday is always observed on March 14